Are you wondering how to redirect a URL?

 - How To Create An Image Link: Creating image links is one of the most fundamental skills you can pick up When stepping into the realm of HTML.
 Adding a link to an image or photo sends you to a specific URL when clicked.
 The aim is to teach you how to create an image link.

 - How To Track Backlinks: Backlinks are a sign of trust from one website to another, making them particularly beneficial for SEO.
 Backlinks are crucial to your company’s success because they establish your page’s authority.
-Read our article on how to track backlinks.
+Read our article on

 Learning how to redirect a URL can appear slightly frightening for website owners who need to be more technically savvy.